hedgehog298/Masterarbeit_final/README.md

 ## Additional Info
 The file ‘Master thesis 2.0.ipynb’ contains the code structure for the prototype created.
 The files ‘Devices.txt’ and ‘Zusatzinfos_Verteidigungsmaßnahmen_cleaned.txt’ represent two additional files and serve as input for the prototype.
 The SMET folder contains the files from the SMET repository, which was integrated into the prototype.
+All generated outputs of the prototype are located in "Diagramme".